thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 ```

 ## How Prompt Caching Affects Azure OpenAI
 Prompt caching in Azure OpenAI reduces the number of tokenizations done to a cached version, hance cost-optimizing it.
-This is because when a repeated prompt exceeds <span class="highlight">~1,000 tokens</span>, you're able to reuase the result of the tokenization.
+This is because when a repeated prompt exceeds <span class="highlight">~1,000 tokens</span>, you're able to reuse the result of the tokenization.
 * **Instance Level Cache**: The cache is local to the instance serving the requests.
 * **Best Effort**: No guarantees; smart routing tries to route similiar requests to the same instance.

 ## Provisioned Throughput Units (PTUs)
-PTUs let you home to Get Capacity Resevertions and consequently to achieve consistent performance.
+PTUs let you home to Get Capacity Reservations and consequently to achieve consistent performance.

 ### Pay-as-You-Go Features
 * **Comsumption-Based**: You pay only per your consumption.